Breastfeeding: what diet?

 Introduction

 Breastfeeding is a great way for babies to get nutrients and vitamins .
-Breastfeeding also helps strengthen their immune system and make them less vulnerable to infections such as diarrhea and ear infections.
-And breastfeeding also benefits the health of the mother.
-Here let us see what simple guiding principles can give you good vitality while breastfeeding your child.
+Breastfeeding also helps strengthen their immune system and makes them less vulnerable to infections like diarrhea and ear infections.
+Breastfeeding also benefits the mother's health.
+Let's see what simple guidelines can give you good vitality while breastfeeding your child.

 Breastfeeding and nutrition

-How much to eat?
-What to avoid?
-How can diet affect the baby?
-It is normal to wonder.
-Maintaining energy and absorbing the nutrients necessary for milk production can become a concern with so much we hear about breastfeeding .
+How much should you eat?
+What should you avoid?
+How can diet affect your baby?
+It's normal to have questions.
+Maintaining energy and getting the nutrients needed to produce milk can become a concern with so much talk about breastfeeding .

-And if you simply put color in your dishes?
-These would then be composed of vegetables, fruits, vegetable and animal proteins, dairy products.
-That would make things easier, right?
+What if you simply added some color to your meals?
+These meals would then be made up of vegetables, fruits, plant and animal proteins, and dairy products.
+That would make things simpler, wouldn't it?

 - Proteins: meat, fish, milk, eggs, cheese, tofu, pulses (beans, lentils, broad beans, peas)